Four collapsing one-dimensional particles: a dynamical system approach of the spherical billiard reduction: Second numerical simulations: search for periodic orbits

-\paragraph{Indication of existence of periodic orbits.} Finally, besides the union of the similar curves, we observe also the concentration of iterations of certains orbits on few accumulation points that seem to be independent from $r$ (the four horizontal lines we can see outside the interval on which the curves accumulate on Figures \ref{FIGUR_r_=0.191_0.195}, \ref{FIGUR_r_=___0.5__0.6} and \ref{FIGUR_r_=___0.1916____0.1917__}, supplemented with the four/eight intermittent lines that appear or disappear depending on the value of $r$), or at least, some orbits seem to partially concentrate on accumulation points that vary slowly with respect to $r$ (the four unions of curved segments outside the accumulation interval on Figure \ref{FIGUR_r_=__0.16_0.56}).
-In comparison, the similar curves composing the main accumulation interval appear to oscillate very fast as $r$ is varying, as already observed in \cite{DoHR025}.\\ If now we plot the bifurcation diagram slightly above the critical restitution coefficient $r = 3-2\sqrt{2}$ (Figure \ref{FIGUR_r=_0.171_0.175}), we observe such accumulation points, which lie on a grid that becomes thiner and thiner as $r$ converges from above to $3-2\sqrt{2}$ (the vertical red line on Figure \ref{FIGUR_r=_0.171_0.175}).
+\paragraph{Indication of existence of periodic orbits.} Finally, besides the union of the similar curves, we observe also the concentration of certains orbits (or of some particular iterations of these orbits) on few accumulation points that seem to be independent from $r$ (the four horizontal lines we can see outside the interval on which the curves accumulate on Figures \ref{FIGUR_r_=0.191_0.195}, \ref{FIGUR_r_=___0.5__0.6} and \ref{FIGUR_r_=___0.1916____0.1917__}, supplemented with the four/eight intermittent lines that appear or disappear depending on the value of $r$).
+If these accumulation points are not independent from $r$, at least, some orbits seem to partially concentrate on accumulation points that vary slowly with respect to $r$ (the four unions of curved segments outside the accumulation interval on Figure \ref{FIGUR_r_=__0.16_0.56}).
+In comparison, the similar curves composing the main accumulation interval appear to oscillate very fast as $r$ is varying, as already observed in \cite{DoHR025}.\\ If now we plot the bifurcation diagram slightly above the critical restitution coefficient $r = 3-2\sqrt{2}$ (Figure \ref{FIGUR_r=_0.171_0.175}), we observe such accumulation points, which lie on a grid that becomes thinner and thinner as $r$ converges from above to $3-2\sqrt{2}$ (the vertical red line on Figure \ref{FIGUR_r=_0.171_0.175}).
 We recover this way the observation already formulated in \cite{DoHR025} (see in particular Figure $9$ and the associated discussion).
 Such accumulation points seem to be associated to periodic orbits, with a non-trivial basin of attraction, since we observe such an accumulation on the numerical simulations of the bifurcation diagrams.
 Nevertheless, and contrary to the case when $r < 3-2\sqrt{2}$, it seems that above the critical restitution coefficients already discussed in the literature, stable periodic orbits of the dynamical system $(\mathfrak{P}^n)_n$ coexist with orbits presenting a more complicated dynamics.